C2SM/git-course/advanced/Exercise_2.md

 In this exercise, you will create a README file for the conference planning repository using the Markdown language.
 Then you will generate an HTML README file, and finally create a `.gitignore` file for the repository.
 This exercise is closely adapted from [this website](https://oesa.pages.ufz.de/git-exercises/exercise-5.html).

+This exercise uses the same git repository that was created in Exercise 1.
+If you have not already done so, you can create it by following the instructions in the `Initialize the git repository` section.

 * [Create a README file](#readme)

 * [Generate the README file in HTML](#html)